LucasJJulien/definitive-opensource/README.md

 <p align="center"> A definitive list of the best of everything open source </p>

 > [!NOTE]
 > Submit or make changes by forking this repo, editing, commiting, and opening a pull-request.
-Please make sure you include a description of what have updated or added.
+Please make sure you include a description of what you have updated or added.

 > [!TIP]
 > For an open source project to be approved for submission, the repo should have over 5k stars - but this is flexible.
 If the app is extraordinary or does a task nothing else does, it will most likely be accepted.
 The app should also have relatively recent commits or something that signifies active development.